arabello/edm/README.md

 otherwise paths are relative to the current working directory.

 Non top-level keys are interpreted as sub-folders, nested indefinetly.
-For example:
+For example

 ```yaml
 very: